shmulib/CGLSP/docs/CGLSP_graph_formulation_and_branch_and_bound_solution.md

+Problem Description in context
+Graph theory formulation
+Mathematical description of solution
+Description of how the algorithm is implemented in code -

 Applied Problem:
 I found a real sequencing problem for the galvanizing of steel coils.
 Spanish academics published research about this problem where they were employed by a Spanish steel manufacturer.
 (I've included the paper in the git repo).